Continuing with Dr. Arthur Janov’s May 2016 book Beyond Belief:

 “p.
 29 The personal experience stories throughout the book are written by my patients and, with the exception of a few grammatical corrections, they are presented here exactly as they were given to me.”

 All of the Primal Therapy patients’ stories started with HORRENDOUS childhoods that produced correspondingly strong beliefs!

 I came across a public figure example today in 10 Defining Moments In The Childhood Of Martin Luther King Jr. The author included two items germane to an understanding of how beliefs may develop from adverse childhood experiences:

 - 8. King Sr. “Would beat Martin and his brother, Alfred, senseless for any infraction, usually with a belt.”

 - 6. “By the time King was 13, he’d tried to kill himself twice.”

-Every reference I found tied King Jr.’s suicide attempts to his grandmother’s death, and not to King Sr.’s beatings or other preteen experiences.
+Every reference I found tied King Jr.’s suicide attempts to his grandmother’s death.
+What an implausible narrative!

-Granted that it’s only the patient who can put together what happened in their lives so that it’s therapeutic.
+Granted that it’s only the patient who can put together what happened in their life so that it’s therapeutic.
 Beyond Belief and Dr. Janov’s other publications outline the framework.